 This legislation would allow for net metering, including aggregation of net metering credits by a school district to offset energy charges for school facilities not collocated on the site; not to exceed 400 MW.
-It allows for the K-12 institution to contract with a third party to install, maintain
+It allows for the K-12 institution to contract with a third party to install, maintain and operate a renewable energy source on the school property.
+The third party would be permitted to sell the electricity to the school or other governmental authority through a PPA.
+This would not be considered the retail sale of electricity and not subject to regulation under 366.

-SB 1538: Education; Regulated Industries; Appropriations HB 1487: Filed
+SB 1538: Education; Regulated Industries; Appropriations